delgad9/craftml/API.md

 </g>
 ```

-The rendering engine ensures that all the pending child elements will get fully constructed before start executing a new script block.
+The rendering engine ensures that all the pending child elements will get fully constructed before executing a new script block.
 In other words, solid elements added in one script block may not necessarily be fully constructed within the same script block, but will certainly be fully constructed before the next script block begins.

 Q: Are transformation and layout methods also asynchronous?

-No. All transformation and layout methods are synchronous because they are compute-bound tasks (CPU-intensitve) and do not involve I/O operations.
+No. All transformation and layout methods are synchronous because they are compute-bound operations (matrix mulplitcations ... etc.) and do not involve I/O operations.

 ```html
 <g>